ryanrestine/HackTheBox_WriteUps/windows_machines/forest_notes.md

 Info: Upload successful!
 ```
+Quick aside - I'm working out of the Music directory because while I was working on this box, there was at least one other person on there too, and I wanted all my files/tools to be somewhere out of the way.

 Simply running `./SharpHound.exe` will initiate the ingestor and it will grab everything we need and compress it into a zip file.
 From there I can transfer the file back to my machine using Impacket's SMB Server and load the .zip into Bloodhound.